The Pokémon Company: History

-In 1998, Nintendo, Creatures, and Game Freak established the Pokémon Center Company (ポケモンセンター株式会社, Pokemon Sentā Kabushiki gaisha) in order to effectively manage the Pokémon Center stores in Japan.
+In 1998, Nintendo, Creatures, and Game Freak established Pokémon Center Co., Ltd. in order to effectively manage the Pokémon Center stores in Japan.
 After the popularity of Pokémon Gold and Silver, they received many merchandising proposals from around the world.
 Companies were interested in working with the Pokémon brand.
 At that time, Tsunekazu Ishihara of Creatures was the person in charge of approving licensed products.
 Because of the sheer volume of products, Ishihara thought it was too much work for one person to handle.
 At the same time, in order for the franchise to continue, Ishihara wished to further expand the franchise with long-term goals, such as continuing the TV series, and releasing a movie every year.
 It was then decided that a new organization was needed in order to gather together all the strands of brand management.

-This led the three companies to turn the Pokémon Center Company into the Pokémon Company in order to further expand its scope, responsibilities, and areas of business.
-According to Satoru Iwata, establishing the Pokémon Company was one of his first projects at Nintendo.
+This led the three companies to turn Pokémon Center Co., Ltd. into The Pokémon Company in order to further expand its scope, responsibilities, and areas of business.
+According to Satoru Iwata, establishing The Pokémon Company was one of his first projects at Nintendo.

 Managing the Pokémon Center stores is still a pillar for the company.
 In total, there are stores in 11 locations: Sapporo, Tohoku (Sendai), Tokyo, Skytree Town (Oshiage), Tokyo-Bay (Chiba), Yokohama, Nagoya, Kyoto, Osaka, Hiroshima and Fukuoka.

 The United States branch (Pokémon USA, Inc.) opened in 2001 to handle licensing overseas in the Americas.
-Nintendo Australia is responsible for some licensing and marketing of Pokémon products in Australia and New Zealand because the Pokémon Company does not have an Australian branch.
+Nintendo Australia is responsible for some licensing and marketing of Pokémon products in Australia and New Zealand because The Pokémon Company does not have an Australian branch.

 Since 2001, nearly all Pokémon products are represented as "©Pokémon" in the copyright acknowledgments with the original three owners of "©Nintendo", "©GAME FREAK inc." and "©Creatures Inc." The three companies also have ownership of all of the Pokémon-related trademarks in Japan while Nintendo is the sole owner of Pokémon-related trademarks in other countries.
 Licensed toys are made by third- and second-party companies such as Tomy and Jazwares.

-In October 2001, 4Kids Entertainment acquired a 3% stake in the Pokémon Company for an undisclosed sum.
+In October 2001, 4Kids Entertainment acquired a 3% stake in The Pokémon Company for an undisclosed sum.
 They liquidated this stake 4 years later for US$960,000.

 In 2006, Pokémon Korea, Inc. was founded to manage the company's operations in South Korea.
 Its headquarters is located in Seoul.